Dr. Carla Abad, Doctoral Student

-Carla is a 6th year doctoral student in the developmental science program.
+Carla received her doctoral degree in Spring 2018 from the developmental science program.
 Carla studies how language input and gender stereotypes influence sex differences in young children's spatial abilities.
 In 2014, she was awarded a National Science Foundation Graduate Research Fellowship to support her research and education.
 In her master's thesis, Carla studied the growth of spatial ability in pre-kindergarten children utilizing a longitudinal design.
 She found that boys grow significantly more than girls in their mental rotation ability over the course of the pre-k year.
 In her dissertation research, Carla is developing a spatial activities questionnaire that can be given to parents to learn about what spatial activities kids are playing with and how the frequency of this play may explain the sex differences seen in spatial ability in children.

 Elsa Bravo, Doctoral Student